Imran-Chaudhary/Well-Logs-Facies-Classification/README.md

 ## Testing Different Classifiers

 Different classification models, i.e. Logistic Reggression, Support Vector Machine, KNN, Decision Tree, Random Forest and Gradient Boosting have been tested and compared for the best model selection.
+The'classification report' and an accuracy of~80.7 % shows 'Gradient Boosting' might be the best choice.

 ![text](https://user-images.githubusercontent.com/68614187/106046625-1ea78780-60a8-11eb-933b-bfc60968d734.png)